connormurray2/bsv-skills-center/network-topology/nodes/sv-node/chronicle-release.md

 Opcode number 98, hex `0x62`

 `OP_VER` pushes the executing transaction's version onto the stack.
 The transaction version is the first four bytes of the transaction containing the executing script.
-The value is treated as a script number.

 ```
 Inputs: none